droonga/droonga.org/tutorial/1.0.6/groonga/index.md

 If installation scripts didn't work as expected and you couldn't install them, see [the tutorial to install services without installation script](../manual-install/).

-### When your computers don't have a host name accessible from other computers...
+### When your computers don't have a host name accessible from other computers... {#accessible-host-name}

 Each Droonga node must know the *accessible host name* of the node itself, to communicate with other nodes.